smxi/acxi/README.txt

 first time you run acxi, either using the -o and -s options, or in the USER VARIABLES section on the top of the file, or in a configuration file.

+acxi defaults to using the following quality levels:
+ogg: 7
+mp3: 3
+opus: 160
-acxi defaults to using ogg level 7/mp3 level 3 for output, and flac for input, and copies most common file types (which can be changed with -c or configuration values).
+for output, and flac for input, and copies most common file types (which can be changed with -c or configuration values).

 Once you set your input/output directory paths (using either -i / -o options, or creating a configuration file), you can use the --test